asraarwani/DataStructuresAndAlgorithms/README.md

 **Note**
 The logic that has been followed while writing these sample programs is not 100% perfect.
-I'm sure I might have missed some edge cases and idea is just to give you brief idea and once you understand the concepts, I'm pretty sure you can improve it.
+I'm sure I might have missed some edge cases for almost all of the sample programs and goal is just to give you brief idea and once you understand the concepts, I'm pretty sure you can improve it.